Why have art?

-When cultivating a mood, it’s not hard to imagine that looking out your window at a lovely coastal scene would be much more uplifting and fill you with a more positive world view than looking at a solid brick wall.
-The unfortunate thing is we can’t all have a beautiful ocean scene or country fields scene to look at.
+When cultivating a mood, it’s not hard to imagine that looking out your window at a lovely coastal scene would be much more uplifting and fill you with a more positive worldview than looking at a solid brick wall.
+The unfortunate thing is, we can’t all have a beautiful ocean scene or country fields scene to look at.
 That’s why art decor can play such a huge role in the average person’s life.

 Six ways home art or pictures on the wall livens up your home

-Art Create a specific mood
+Art creates a specific mood

-When decorating your space you probably have a specific mood in mind that you’d like to evoke.
+When decorating your space, you probably have a specific mood in mind that you’d like to evoke.
 This mood could be relaxing, invigorating, classy, boho chic, creative or a combination of several emotions.
 This emotion is how you’d like to feel when you come home from a long day of work and are lounging in your home or entertaining company.

 If you’d like to feel relaxed then maybe a soothing seascape with calm waters, or if invigorating is your taste a colorful abstract with expressive brushstrokes.
 Classy and sophisticated might be a realist painting or tasteful floral, while creative might be a quirky mashup collage that expresses many ideas at once.
 Whatever mood you want, it’s the art decor you choose that will enhance the emotion you’re trying to create.

 Looking at your room you’ll find that various objects and furniture pieces will hold your attention more than others.
 The objects that hold the most attention will be the focal point (good or bad).
-On the good side, a wall of art is the perfect centre of focus.
+On the good side, a wall of art is the perfect center of focus.
 While a beautiful sofa or table is interesting, it’s only interesting for a second.
 Visually, artwork invites a much more involved investigation in order to digest all the intricacies of the design.
 A work of art can carry you away unlike many other static objects in a room, which makes it the perfect focal point (much better than say a large black box of a T.V. or stereo)

 Note that scale is important in order to be a focus.
 The art decor you choose will need to be large enough to command the attention of the viewer.
 If you don’t have a large piece then an equally effective alternative is many small pieces put together to form a gallery wall of art.

-Art gives You an Instant color palette
+Art gives you an instant color palette

-Display Art that you’re proud to share
+Display art that you’re proud to share

 Your home decor actually serves more than one purpose.
 The highest purpose is to create a space that fulfills your own and your family’s needs by providing a beautiful place to live.
-The second purpose is create a space that you’re proud and excited to have company come and spend time with you in.
+The second purpose is to create a space that you’re proud and excited to have company come and spend time with you in.

 Welcoming your guests into your space filled with artworks you’ve carefully chosen can be a conversation starter.
 If you’ve picked interesting art you can bet your visitors will comment on it.
-This is where you get to explain what you have on your walls and why, in the process the person asking about your art will get to know much more about you and your interests and visa versa.
+This is where you get to explain what you have on your walls and why in the process the person asking about your art will get to know much more about you and your interests and vice versa.